modeeqeissa/modeeqeissa/README.md

 # 👋 Hi, I'm Mohamed Eisse

 ## 🛡️ Aspiring Cybersecurity Analyst
-I'm an aspiring cybersecurity analyst with a strong academic foundation and a growing passion for blue team operations, threat detection, and security monitoring.
+I'm an aspiring cybersecurity analyst with a strong academic foundation and a growing passion for red team operations, threat detection, and security monitoring.
 Currently pursuing my **MSc in Information Systems Technology** and preparing for the **CompTIA Security+ certification**, I’m dedicated to learning, sharing, and applying practical cybersecurity skills to real-world challenges.

 ---